The Beast (2009 TV series)

 The Beast is an American crime drama series starring Patrick Swayze and Travis Fimmel.
-The series, which only ran for one season, debuted on A&E Network.
+The series, which only ran for one season, aired on A&E from January 15 to April 23, 2009.
 It was Swayze's final acting performance before his death in 2009.
-Despite receiving largely positive reviews from critics, it garnered low Nielsen ratings and was cancelled in early June 2009.
+Despite receiving largely positive reviews from critics, it garnered low Nielsen ratings and was cancelled in early June 2009, three months before Swayze’s death.

 Plot

 Set in Chicago, veteran middle-aged FBI agent Charles Barker applies controversial techniques in his attempts to bring criminals to justice, which often border on illegal and unsettle his uninitiated rookie partner, Ellis Dove.
 Over the course of the first season, Barker is investigated by fellow FBI agents for alleged misconduct.
 Dove's loyalty to his partner is challenged when FBI internal affairs agent Ray Beaumont (Larry Gilliard) approaches him to gain information.
 Shortly thereafter, Dove learns of darker secrets in Barker's past.